Interact Home Computer

-The computer didn't with any operating system, but Microsoft BASIC V4.7 or EDU-BASIC (supplied with the computer) could be loaded from tape.
+The computer didn't come with any operating system, but Microsoft BASIC V4.7 or EDU-BASIC (supplied with the computer) could be loaded from tape.

 Probably the most successful application available for the Interact was a program called "Message Center".
 With it, a store could program a scrolling message which appeared on a TV screen (such as advertisements, or a welcome message to guests).

 Although it was mostly a game machine (with games such as Showdown, Blackjack and Chess), users could also create their own programs using the BASIC computer language.
 Customers began hooking up the Interact to control everything from lights in their house, doors, windows, smoke detectors, to a Chevrolet Corvette.

 Later on the design was sold to a French company, Lambda Systems, and re-branded as the "Victor Lambda" for the French market.